-An offset mortgage is a fully flexible mortgage which allows a borrower to keep balances (such as debt, savings account and current account) in separate accounts, but, for the purposes of interest calculation, all balances are aggregated.
+An offset mortgage is a fully flexible mortgage which allows a borrower to keep balances in a linked account to reduce the interest payable on their mortgage balance.

-Money in savings or current accounts is set against the mortgage balance and interest is only charged on the outstanding amount, meaning interest payments are lowered or depending on the lender the term of your deal can be reduced.
+Money in linked account(s) is set against the mortgage balance and interest is only charged on the outstanding amount, meaning interest payments are lowered or alternatively, depending on the lender, the term of your mortgage could be reduced.

 How they work

-Flexible deals come in many guises, but in many cases allow you to make extra lump sum or monthly payments, borrow back money, take payment holidays and make underpayments.
+Flexible deals in many cases allow you to make extra lump sum or monthly payments, take payment holidays and make underpayments.

 Will You Benefit From An Offset Mortgage?

-Offset & Flexible mortgages suit certain type of clients but they can often come attached with slightly higher interest rates or fees so it is essential to compare the scheme against a mainstream discounted or fixed product to ensure the benefits and savings really do work for you.
+Offset & Flexible mortgages suit certain type of clients but they can often have slightly higher interest rates or fees so it is essential to compare the scheme against a mainstream product to ensure the benefits and savings really do work for you.

-With more and more lenders operating in the offset and flexible market, all offering different ‘quirks’ on their products in competition with the each other it is crucial that a comprehensive comparison is made.
-With instant access to a whole of market panel of lenders we can compare lender products at the touch of a button thereby ensuring that you are getting the most suitable deal available to suit your individual circumstances.
+With more and more lenders operating in the offset and flexible market, all offering different features on their products in competition with the each other it is crucial that a comprehensive comparison is made.
+With instant access to over 12,000 mortgages and over 90 lenders, we can compare products at the touch of a button thereby ensuring that you are getting the most suitable advice and the correct deal to suit your individual circumstances.